Skip to content

 --modified-bases A space separated list of modified base codes.
 Choose from:

---modified-bases-models A comma separated list of modified base model paths.
+--modified-bases-models A comma separated list of modified base model names or paths.

 --modified-bases-threshold The minimum predicted methylation probability for a modified base